GitHubSergio/photodiary/README.md

 ## PostDetailsScreen

 This screen shows details of the post and a menu with position absolute which opens showing a **X** to delete and an **E** to navigate to the edit screen.
 Nothing overly completed but I used this screen also to play around with hooks when navigating back and forth.
+The post details are filtered from the PostsScreen list.

 ```
 useEffect(() => {